isabella232/kano-splash/docs/source/index.rst

-.. kano-toolset documentation master file, created by sphinx-quickstart on Fri Jan 12 17:50:02 2018.
+.. kano-splash documentation master file, created by sphinx-quickstart on Fri Jan 12 17:50:02 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to kano-toolset's documentation!
+Welcome to kano-splash's documentation!
 ============================================

 .. toctree::